 For example, V9 isn’t a “strategic optimization consulting firm that helps connect your brand to the ecosphere of potential” – we’re an SEO company.
-Get it?

-Agencies, marketers and consultants alike often focus on being experts and simply need to take a step back.
+Agencies, marketers, and consultants alike often focus on being experts and simply need to take a step back.
 Instead, they should focus on plain speak, simplifying their language and good authorization.
 One great tip I like to share is to speak to the company’s customers.
 Ask them what the company is good at and listen to the common language responses for inspiration.
 Bottom line: Simplify, people!

 Wrong!
-The purpose of your website is to get your users to the information they care about.
-If the bulk of a website’s content discusses the company’s history, achievements and contact details, you’ve got some work to do.
+The purpose of your website is to get your users the information they care about.
+If the bulk of a website’s content discusses the company’s history, achievements, and contact details, you’ve got some work to do.
 We especially see this a lot with manufacturing businesses – you’ve got to dig deep and give informational content about your products & services, and tips for your audience.